fluxxcode/egui-file-dialog/README.md

 ```

 ## Customization
-Many things can be customized so that the dialog can be used in many different situations. \
+Many things can be customized so that the dialog can be used in different situations. \
 A few highlights of the customization are listed below.
 For all possible customization options, see the documentation on [docs.rs](https://docs.rs/egui-file-dialog/latest/egui_file_dialog/struct.FileDialog.html).
 (More customization will be implemented in the future!)

 - Set which areas and functions of the dialog are visible using `FileDialog::show_*` methods